Monthly Newsletter Full of Good Stuff!

 Here at JJAB, our board plays an integral role in meeting our mission of helping youth and their families; we would not be the organization we are today without them.
 With that in mind, we would like for you, our readers, to get to know them!

-Kristine Coblentz, is the Healthy Schools Program Director at Los Alamos Public Schools, a school representative for the JJAB Board, and has supported JJAB in a variety of roles, providing her incredible wisdom along the way.
-Let's get to know Kristine better:
+Elizabeth Allen is the Los Alamos Municipal Court Judge, a Government representative for the JJAB Board, and has supported JJAB in a variety of roles.
+Let's get to know Judge Allen better:

 How Can You Help?